ABOUT US

 2. Jumu'ah prayers

-- Using the children's classes to teach the true values of Islam which promote peace and kindness to all, and preventing any form of extremism
+- Instill the true values of Islam, which promote peace, compassion, respect, and understanding, thereby helping to prevent any form of extremism

 7. Integration with the local West Dorset community